PixarAnimationStudios/OpenUSD-proposals/proposals/materialx-versioning/README.md

 conversation was changed.

-We also considered authoring the MaterialX library version on each UsdShade `Shader` primitive, in the hope that it would allow more concrete support, or atleast discovery, of mismatched MaterialX library versions created during USD composition.
+We also considered authoring the MaterialX library version on each UsdShade `Shader` primitive, in the hope that it would allow more concrete support, or at least discovery, of mismatched MaterialX library versions created during USD composition.
 This idea was discarded on the grounds that it would be both noisy in the USD data, and also potentially error prone if being authored by hand.
 A single applied API schema for the entire `Material` primitive seemed like a better compromise.